akshaybabloo/php-mysql-notes/README.md

   ```

 3. Save the file by doing <kbd>Control</kbd>+<kbd>X</kbd>, then <kbd>Y</kbd> and then <kbd>Return</kbd>.
-4. test it by opening you web browser and typing in `http://localhost/~akshayrajgollahalli/PHPInfo.php`.
-This will show you the full configuration and information of the PHP installed on your computer.
+4. test it by opening you web browser and typing in `http://localhost/~akshayrajgollahalli/PHPInfo.php`, this will show you the full configuration and information of the PHP installed on your computer.

 **Upgrading PHP**